rancher/api-spec/spec/README.md

 ```

 ## JSON ##
-JSON responses SHOULD BE pretty-printed.
-This adds minimal overhead and makes things much more readable.
+JSON responses SHOULD BE pretty-printed, at least to the extent of having occasional newlines.
+This adds minimal overhead and makes it much more readable.

-Escaping the forward slash ("/") character is optional in the JSON specification.
+Escaping the forward slash ("/") character is not required in the [JSON specification](http://json.org/)
-  - When responding as raw JSON, slashes SHOULD NOT be escaped, to keep the response as readable as possible to humans.
+  - When responding as raw JSON, slashes SHOULD NOT be escaped.
-  - When responding as HTML, strings in the JSON data portion MUST have forward slashes escaped (as "\/", typically).
+  - When responding as HTML, strings in the JSON data portion MUST have forward slashes escaped, typically as "\/".
-  - Failure to do this exposes the page to an XSS attack with strings that contain "".
+    - Failure to do this exposes the page to an XSS attack using strings that contain "&lt;/script&gt;".

 ## Dates ##
 Dates SHOULD always be in UTC.
 If you have a very good reason to use something else, the attribute name SHOULD indicate that it is "local" or similar to avoid confusion.

 For JSON, dates SHOULD should be returned in 2 formats:
   - An [ISO-8601](http://www.w3.org/TR/NOTE-datetime) formatted UTC string.